OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 In practice, this will translate into endpoints available under different root paths.

+Notes:
+- the endpoints called by the browser Javascript are called "REST" endpoints in this document even though they are not 100% RESTfull, but this naming seems the most appropriate to distinguish them from "redirect" endpoints.
-Note: values returned by the endpoints are based cookies stored on the web user's browser.
-Of course it means the same calls on different web browsers will return different responses.
+- values returned by the endpoints are based cookies stored on the web user's browser.
+Of course, it means the same calls on different web browsers will return different responses.

 Example paths are specified in the last column of the table.